nickpucci-ops/nickpucci-ops.github.io/_projects/slulMachineLearning.md

 # Introduction

 This project explores supervised learning using polynomial regression with ridge regularization to predict a target variable z based on two input attributes x and y.
 The dataset consists of 50 noisy samples, and the objective is to develop a model that captures nonlinear relationships while maintaining generalizability.
 This report details my thought process in model selection, feature engineering, regularization, and evaluation.
-This was a neat assignment for my CS465 AI class.
+This was an assignment for my CS465 AI class as well as my first exposure to applying real machine-learning concepts which I thoroughly enjoyed working through.

 ---